SamGD111/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 The contact data for the foreign receiving client must have the following fields completed to avoid
 errors:

 #.
-The entire company :guilabel:`Address`, including a valid zip code and the foreign country.
+The entire company :guilabel:`Address`, including a valid :guilabel:`ZIP` code and the foreign
+   :guilabel:`Country`.
 #.
 The format of the foreign :guilabel:`VAT` (tax identification number, for example: Colombia
    `123456789-1`)
 #.
 In the :guilabel:`MX EDI` tab, you need to address if the customer receives goods for a period of